sphinx-gallery/sphinx-gallery/doc/configuration.rst

 ======================================

-Sphinx-Gallery enables you to add hyperlinks in your example scripts so that you can link the used functions to their matching online documentation.
-As such code snippets within the gallery appear like this
+Sphinx-Gallery enables you to add hyperlinks in your example scripts so that you can link used functions/methods/attributes/objects/classes to their matching online documentation.
+Such code snippets within the gallery appear like this:

 .. raw:: html